 The use of still, video, digital camera, camera phones or audio recording equipment is strictly prohibited at all times.

 - Do I have to turn off my cell phone?

 Yes!
 The same goes for pagers and alarm watches.
 Texting and tweeting can be very distracting for those around you, so please refrain!
 For doctors and emergency workers who are “on call” we request that you set your pagers or phones to the “silent” or “vibrate” setting.

 Everyone gets the urge to cough now and then.
 If you feel a cold coming on, please bring lozenges with you or ask the ushers for complimentary cough drops.
 Please unwrap all candies before the concert begins in order not to disturb those around you.
 If you absolutely can’t restrain yourself, it is perfectly acceptable to quietly exit the concert hall until you feel able to return to your seat.

-In accordance with the ADA, First Baptist Church of Shreveport and The Strand Theatre are fully accessible to our patrons with special needs.
-Please be sure to mention the need for ADA seating when purchasing concert tickets.
+In accordance with the ADA, RiverView Theater is fully accessible to our patrons with special needs.
+Please be sure to mention the need for ADA floor seating when purchasing concert tickets.